 Rosemary Candelario, Ph.D.

-(Oxford University Press), and the Oxford Handbook of Dance and the Popular Screen
+appears in The Oxford Handbook of Dance and the Popular Screen

 .
 Rosemary earned a PhD in Culture and Performance from UCLA.
 At TWU she teaches graduate theory and writing courses, advises PhD and MA students, and directs the International Dance Company. http://www.rosemarycandelario.net/